 Tea and coffee along with a selection of toast is served directly to the table.
 The staff on duty were very attentive bringing us extra toast and tea when requested.
 Empty main plates were removed promptly and, being a hot buffet, one could decide to have as little or as much as one wants for breakfast.

 I’ve had many breakfasts over the years – some good, some excellent, and some utterly tragic excuses for breakfast.
 I have no idea why some hoteliers put so little faith in what essentially is the main meal of the day.
 So, I was exceptionally pleased to see that the black pudding was once again Stornoway, the haggis had been supplied by the butcher and was the same version used the previous evening, the tomatoes were fresh and not tinned, the local butcher had also supplied the two different types of sausages available along with the bacon, and the eggs were, I can say, free range.
-Oh, I nearly forgot the potato scones – yes, that’s right, from the baker across the street!
+Oh, I nearly forgot the potato scones – yes, that’s right, from the bakery across the street!

 So, do I recommend the Elphinstone for its food offering?
 Without a doubt, it’s a resounding yes.
 If you don’t want fussiness and fancy presentation and are more about the support of local businesses using quality produce to create cracking home-cooked honest-to-goodness food, the Elphinstone is for you.